antikkorps/express_boilerplate/README.md

 ## Description

-Basic conf for an express server with prisma and docker and a postgresql database
+Basic conf for an express server with prisma and docker and a postgresql database, using typescript.

 ## Installation Instructions